huyingjie/notebook/source/neuroscience/depression.md

 ## value

 I recommend writing a list of your top 10 values in no particular order.
-Then reorganise the list in order of importance to you, from most important to least important.
+Then reorganize the list in order of importance to you, from most important to least important.
 Identify your top 3 from this ordered list of 10, and ask yourself: “Are these values bringing me where I want to be in my life?”.
-Then, ask “If I lived in an alternative universe, and I could only take these top 3 with me, would they definitely be the ones I would take (knowing I have to leave the other 7 behind)?”.
-If you are happy that they are the top 3 values that are most important to you, ask yourself: “Am I truly living to these top 3 values, in how I spend my time, and the decisions I make in life and work?” and then “Do I need to reorder these values and make decisions, prioritising certain values over others?”.
-This exercise might help you realise that you wish to reorder your values.
-It will then help you start prioritising what / who with / where you spend your time, and start making some decisions differently as to how you want to live and what
+Then, ask “If I lived in an alternative universe, and I could only take these top 3 with me, would they definitely be the ones I would take (realise knowing I have to leave the other 7 behind)?”.
+If you are happy that they are the top 3 values that are most important to you, ask yourself: “Am I truly living to these top 3 values, in how I spend my time, and the decisions I make in life and work?” and then “Do I need to reorder these values and make decisions, prioritizing certain values over others?”.
+This exercise might help you realize that you wish to reorder your values.
+It will then help you start prioritizing what / who with / where you spend your time, and start making some decisions differently as to how you want to live and what

 # Sleep